ETCDEVTeam/janus/README.md

 - [ ] __CI environment variable `GCP_PASSWD`__ to be set if the key is encrypted.
 - [ ] __openssl__ is required for key decryption.
 This is standard on Travis.
 AppVeyor may require that you add some extra things to your `PATH`, but you may not have to install anything extra.
 - [ ] __gpg__ is required to verify the Janus binary.
 This is standard on Travis and AppVeyor.
+- [ ] __rev__, __curl__, and a few other basic bash commands are required for the installer script.
+Standard on Travis, can be added to PATH for AppVeyor as per example below

 #### Install Janus: